Takeaways & Conclusions

 I can’t begin to emphasize how important these periods of actual meditation are in mitigating the effects of the constant introspection one encountered amid the "break" periods of the course.
 Although generally intensely introspective, these sessions were also often deeply therapeutic in contrast to meandering monkey mind of our downtime.

-During the sittings, I encountered personal and spiritual epiphanies to the point where I would have to totally restart my meditation after having gotten so deep into the weeds mentally.
+During the sittings, I encountered personal and spiritual epiphanies to the point where I would have to totally restart my meditation after having gotten so deep into the weeds mentally that I had completely lost all focus.
 However, the insight into whatever I was working through made it totally worthwhile to simply set it aside and begin again.
-Several times (but not always) I would wind up effectively solving a lot of personal problems during the length of a single sitting.
+Several times (but not always) I would wind up effectively solving a lot of personal problems in a single sitting.

 In this respect, I’ve resigned myself to understanding that the program influenced my thinking in exactly the way that it was designed to.For the first third of the program, I struggled incessantly with my thoughts, and Anapana dredged up a lot of underlying anxiety and trauma that I hadn’t been addressing for what appeared to be years.